IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * The frame sizes vary much, which can result in larger e2e delay if not compensated for

+The rate_adjust_factor helps to reduce the target rate when the delay in the data unit increases beyond frame_period/4, this allows for some modest queue buildup to ensure a good link utilization.
+The frame_size_dev calculates for the positive deviation in frame sizes from the nominal, this helps compensate for larger variations in frame size, systematic errors in media encoder output bitrate and also to some extent sluggish media rate control loops where the media coder rate lags behind the target bitrate.
-The complete pseudo code for adjustment of the target bitrate is shown below
+The complete pseudo code for adjustment of the target bitrate is shown below.

 ~~~
 # Calculate the rate_adjust_factor and the frame_size_dev for each new media frame.